Szymon-Jureczko/ASRS-CODESYS-Simulation/README.md

 A complete PLC program and HMI visualization for an automated warehouse crane, built entirely in CODESYS using Structured Text (ST).

 This project simulates a smart 2-axis gripper system that automatically sorts and stores incoming items into a dynamically managed 5x5 grid warehouse.
-It was designed to showca! se high-performance logic-to-HMI synchronization, decoupled task management, and closed-loop motion simulation.
+It was designed to showcase high-performance logic-to-HMI synchronization, decoupled task management, and closed-loop motion simulation.
 ![Symulacja PLC](demo.gif)
 ## Key Features